Web Forms & Publishing

 Embedding your form Available on StarterAvailable on GrowthAvailable on Business

 Any published form can be embedded in another website using an <iframe>.
-Embedding requires a Starter plan or above, as it relies on your form being published as a web form.
-The embed code is in the Publish panel.
+The embed code is in the Embed code section of the Web Form mode left sidebar.
 Paste it into your website’s HTML.

-The embed script (embed.js) automatically adjusts the iframe height to match the form content, removing the need for a fixed height or scroll bars within the iframe.
+The embed script automatically adjusts the iframe height to fit the form content exactly — no scrollbars inside the iframe, no fixed height to maintain.

 Confirmation messages Available on Growth & Business

 By default, after a user submits your web form they see a standard “Thank you, your response has been submitted” message.
-Growth and Business users can customise this message in the Publish panel.
+Growth and Business users can customise this message in the Confirmation message section of the Web Form mode left sidebar.

 Use the confirmation message to tell users what happens next — when they’ll hear back, what the next step is, or where to go for more information.